Daniel Barenboim: Career

 In 2014, construction began on the Barenboim–Said Academy in Berlin.
 A joint project Barenboim developed with Palestinian-American scholar Edward Said, the academy was planned as a site for young music students from the Arab world and Israel to study music and humanities in Berlin.
 It opened its doors on 8 December 2016.
 In 2017, the Pierre Boulez Saal opened as the public face of the academy.
 The elliptical shaped concert hall was designed by Frank Gehry.
 Acoustician Yasuhisa Toyota created the hall's sound profile.

-In 2015, Barenboim unveiled a new concert grand piano.
+In 2015, Barenboim unveiled a new concert grand piano, named "Straight Strung Concert Grand."
 Designed by Chris Maene with support from Steinway & Sons, the piano features straight parallel strings instead of the conventional diagonally-crossed strings of a modern Steinway.

 In 2018, Barenboim was the subject of the French animated series Max & Maestro.

 In 2020, Barenboim curated the digital festival of new music "Distance / Intimacy" with flautist Emmanuel Pahud in the Pierre Boulez Saal.
 At their invitation ten contemporary composers, among them Jörg Widmann, Olga Neuwirth and Matthias Pintscher, contributed new works engaging artistically with the COVID-19 pandemic.
 All participating composers and musicians waived their fees, inviting listeners to financially support arts and culture.

 In October 2022, Barenboim announced on social media that he would be reducing his conducting and other engagements for health reasons.
 On 6 January 2023, the Staatsoper Unter den Linden announced Barenboim's resignation as its Generalmusikdirektor, effective 31 January 2023, because of health reasons.

 On 6 February 2025, Daniel Barenboim announced in his official Instagram page that he has Parkinson's disease.